pavel-nicovala/dazn-technical-test/README.md

     - How you would go about integrating this framework with a CI pipeline;

     _Cypress is a framework for front-end and end to end tests, it supports asserions, mocks and stubs.
-Based on that I've divided the tests in 2 suites, front-end and e2e, in theory front-end suite (`data.js`) is not too heavy-weight and should be able to run independent from the backend if error handling is done on front-end level and for the case it needs a mock I've left a trace on where it needs to be declared (`example-mock.json` in fixtures floder and `cypress.env.json`) but without touching the actual codebase it would be hard to complete this task._
+Based on that I've divided the tests in 2 suites, front-end and e2e, in theory front-end suite (`data.js`) is not too heavy-weight and should be able to run independent from the back-end if error handling is done on front-end level and for the case it needs a mock I've left a trace on where it needs to be added (`example-mock.json` in fixtures floder and `cypress.env.json`) but without touching the actual codebase it would be hard to complete this task._

     _Cypress offers a rich support for running in Continous Integration (for more [details](https://docs.cypress.io/guides/guides/continuous-integration.html#Boot-your-server)) and on some CI tools (eg. Jenkins - Windows node) it can just run headlessly without additional configs and dependecies, on request I can provide a dockerized Jenkins with pipelines and dependencies pre-configured.
 The easy solution for integrating automated browser testing frameworks in CI is choosing the right framework, other candidates for this task would have been Gauge + Taiko or Puppeteer._

 1. Extras

-    _Observations: Specified error text from requirements document do not match actual error text from the app._
+    _Observations: Specified error text from requirements document does not match actual error text from the app._

     _Run `npm run perf:mainpage` for a ramp-up performance test on main paige._